COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Jan" >}}

-* I have been invited to renew my role as an Associate Editor for the prestigious IEEE Trans.
-Evolutionary Computation, the flagship journal in artificial/computational Intelligence. `Jan 3`
+* I have been invited to renew my role as an Associate Editor for the prestigious _IEEE Trans.
+Evolutionary Computation_, the flagship journal in artificial/computational Intelligence. `Jan 3`

 {{< /tab >}}